Admission to ICOM’s Doctor of Osteopathic Medicine (DO) program is comprehensive as well as competitive.

 Note: Courses with equivalent content will be reviewed.
 Students must obtain a grade of “C” or better in each of the required courses above to fulfill the prerequisite course requirement.
 Depending on the sequence of chemistry courses taught at your University, ICOM will consider a combination of 16 hours of Chemistry, Organic Chemistry, and Biochemistry.

 Applicants must submit scores from their Medical College Admission Test (MCAT).
-For the current admissions cycle, ICOM will accept the MCAT administration from up to three years prior to the date of matriculation.
-ICOM requires a minimum score within the 50th percentile, and with no subsections lower than the 35th percentile.
+ICOM will accept the MCAT administration from up to three years prior to the date of matriculation.
+ICOM recommends a minimum score within the 50th percentile, and with no subsections lower than the 35th percentile.

 Letters of Recommendation